emmaroche/assignment2-emmaroche/README.md

  + Added two new API routes, including a parameterised URL for Latest movies that have been put out and Movie release dates for different countries.

- + Added React App integration where the React app makes a     request to
+ + Added React App integration where the React app makes a request to the Web API which would then request data from TMDB.

  + Mongo integration

  + Use of express middleware such as error handling in the web-api index.js and api/movies/index.js

-## Setup requirements.

-N/A

 ## API Configuration